3 Mistakes to Avoid in Retirement

 You can apply for Social Security as early as age 62, but the full retirement age is typically between ages 66 or 67 (you can visit SSA.gov to find your full retirement age).
 If you wait until age 70 to apply for your benefits, you will receive maximum benefits.

 If you file for Social Security benefits early, your benefits will be permanently reduced.
 However, your benefits increase by 8% for each year you delay taking your benefits after your full retirement age.
 After you reach age 70, there are no additional credits, so there’s no point delaying Social Security beyond that age.

-Many seniors make mistakes during retirement, so it’s important to plan ahead for your golden years.
-If you enroll in Medicare on time, budget for healthcare costs, and delay your Social Security benefits, you could avoid the three most common costly mistakes.
+Many retirees make mistakes during retirement, so it’s important to plan ahead for your golden years.
+If you enroll in Medicare on time, budget for healthcare costs, and delay your Social Security benefits, you could prevent the three most common costly retirement mistakes.